DonovanVA/Glare_Suppression/README.md

 ```
 python scripts/test_endpoint.py
 ```
-the script will save images in `/predictions` and `/predictions_mae` will have images that are pre-ran using the U-Net with mae loss
+the script will save images in `/predictions`

+`/predictions_mae` will have images that are pre-ran using the U-Net with mae loss

 ### 4. You can toggle the model (text_perceptual/mae) in server.py
 '''